nodite/dify-oapi2/docs/datasets/dataset-plan.md

 - Realistic but simple test data
 - Educational value for developers
 - Follow the existing example patterns in the project
+- **Update main examples README**: Always update `examples/README.md` to include new examples with proper categorization and descriptions
 ```

 #### Step 18: Test Examples